When should I do a code audit? How do I do that?

 3. Back-end code reviews

 The back-end code audit calculates the overall code complexity.
-It aids in determining whether the software is stable and secure.
+It aids in determining whether the software is stable and secure, whether it’s cross-platform or native app development.
 Issues such as outdated tools, technologies, and code structure are all scrutinized by the auditors.

 4. Security review

 The security code audit is used to examine the effectiveness of security measures and check whether any data access limitations exist.
 It also aids in the detection of data breaches that might result in information leaks.

 The first step in the infrastructure audit is to look at how the servers are performing.
 We ensure that the architecture is secure and that the servers are up to date, eliminating any security concerns.